IBM/example-health-analytics/web/README.md

-# Summit Health Analytics Front End
+# Example Health Analytics Front End

 * [About](#about)
 * [Analytics](#analytics)